Dzaleka-Connect/dzaleka-connect/about.md

 seo:
   title: About Us - Dzaleka Connect
   description: >+
-    Dzaleka is more than a refugee camp.
-The talent among the refugee community is endless – now we want to share those stories and celebrate the talent.
+    Dzaleka is more than just a refugee camp; it is a community of talented individuals who have a lot to offer the world.
+There is endless talent within the Dzaleka community, and we want to celebrate and share it with the world.

   extra:
     - name: 'og:type'